-Science manages more than \$280 million of income per annum, with a staff base in the order of 220 professional staff, and more than 540 academic staff.
+Science manages more than \$290 million of income per annum, with a staff base in the order of 270 professional staff, and more than 580 academic staff.

-We offer a range of undergraduate, honours, graduate and research degrees; enrolling over 7,500 undergraduate and graduate students.
-The Faculty of Science is the custodial Faculty for the BSc (Bachelor of Science) with enrolments of approximately 6,200 students.

-The Faculty of Science is a leader in research, contributing approximately \$50 million in HERDC income per annum.
+We offer a range of undergraduate, honours, graduate and research degrees; enrolling over 8,600 undergraduate and 2,440 graduate students.
+The Faculty of Science is the custodial Faculty for the BSc (Bachelor of Science).
+The Faculty of Science is a leader in research, contributing approximately \$70 million in HERDC income per annum.
 The Faculty of Science is highly research focused, performing strongly in the ARC competitive grants schemes, often out-performing the national average.
-The Faculty of

-Science is currently growing its competitiveness and standing in the NHMRC space.
+The Faculty of Science is currently growing its competitiveness and standing in the NHMRC space.

 The Faculty of Science provides community services and industry partnerships based on a solid foundation of research in the pure and applied sciences.
-The Faculty has an endowment of approximately \$50 million.
-The annual income from the endowment supports more than 120 prizes, scholarships and research awards
+The Faculty has an endowment of approximately \$56 million.
+The annual income from the endowment supports more than 120 prizes, scholarships and research awards.